adamgreenough/ava/docs/README.md

 ## Editing Content: Pick Your Style

-Ava is flexible about *how* you edit.
-Start with local-first.
-It’s the fastest feedback loop: type → save → refresh.
+Ava is flexible about *how* you work.
+There's no "correct" way to edit—pick whatever fits your workflow:

+- **Edit directly on your server** — SFTP, SSH, or your host's file manager.
+Changes appear instantly.
+- **Work locally** — Edit on your computer and upload when ready.
+Great for bigger changes.
+- **Use Git** — Version control with GitHub, GitLab, etc. Perfect for collaboration and history.
+- **Mix and match** — Quick fixes on the server, bigger projects locally.
+Whatever works for you.

 If you want some beginner-friendly background on the tools involved: